MustafaSaber/basicK8sOperator/README.md

 ./build-deploy-operator-on-custer.sh example/k8s-operator:1.0
 ```

-This script will build and push the image to DockerHub(or whatever you are logged into) then deploy the operator the the current loaded kubeconfig. **P.S.
+This script will build and publish image, then deploy the operator in the current loaded kubeconfig. **P.S.
 This script login to docker using .docker-secret**

+Next steps will be in [Testing Section](#testing)

 ### Use Existing Image